PLATE TECTONICS TYPES: Divergent, Convergent and Transform

 Lastly, conservative (transform) plate boundaries slide across from each other.

-For example, the San Andreas fault is between the North American plate and Pacific plate.
+For example, the San Andreas fault is between the North American plate and Pacific plate boundary.
 While the North American plate in the east moves in the southwest direction, the Pacific plate in the west moves northwest.

 Our moving Earth

-For example, earthquakes split the Earth’s crust creating new land and even mountain ranges.
+For example, earthquakes split the Earth’s crust creating mountain ranges and new land.
 Even geysers shoot out water when it seeps into the Earth’s cracks.